Christian-QA/redfern-dnd-website/README.md

 (mesadndonline)

 Test Coverage: Junit - 86%, SonarQube 80.2%
-# Redfern Inventory Management System - QA Individual Project
+# MesaDND - Dungeons and Dragons Homebrew Application - QA Individual Project

 MesaDND is a spring web application made to accompany a Dungeons and Dragons scenario I made in 2017.
 It holds character sheets for a player to use, which can be created, read, updated and destroyed at the behest of the user.
 The character sheets are stored in a [MySQL](https://www.mysql.com/) database on [GCP](https://console.cloud.google.com/).
 The application is built with Spring Boot [Spring Boot](https://spring.io/guides/gs/spring-boot/, a [Java](https://www.java.com/en/)-based framework commonly used to create stand-alone applications.
 The back-end was developed in [Java](https://www.java.com/en/)